vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 5. Be sure to secure even a broiled chicken.[^443]

+[^442]: You can never be too polite.

 6. Whip even a galloping horse.[^444]

+[^443]: You should not let your guard down under any circumstance.

 7. A man who asks questions candidly to your face holds no malice.

+[^444]: Don’t take things for granted, especially if they seem to be going well.

 8. A man lives for one generation, but a name forever.